caplin/FlexLayout/README.md

 ## Example Code

 ```
-import React from "react";
+import * as React from "react";
-import ReactDOM from "react-dom";
+import * as ReactDOM from "react-dom";
-import FlexLayout from "flexlayout-react";
+import * as FlexLayout from "flexlayout-react";

 class Main extends React.Component {